mrcaidev/tailwindcss-radix-colors/docs/reference/options.md

 :::

-The interface of the acceptable options is:
+The interface of the options is:

 ```ts
 interface TailwindcssRadixColorsOptions {